Christina J. Schneider and Robert Thomson. “Globalization and Promissory Representation” American Journal of Political Science (online first).

 Our contribution to this symposium speaks to the origins of international organization (IO) reputation.
 The one explored by Daugirdas is agency slack: when people delegated power and authority within an organization—in her example, UN peacekeepers and their surrounding bureaucracy—abuse their privilege and stain the institution’s character.
 We explore another that can spark similar reactions and consequences, but which emanates from the behavior of the principals themselves (rather than their agents): the member states.
 The company an IO keeps—how members behave—can bolster or stain the organization’s reputation.
 That in turn can have consequences, especially for organizations seeking to provide a venue for members to make credible commitments.

 Christina J. Schneider.
 2019.
-Sources of Government Accountability in the European Union.
-Evidence from Germany.
-The Review of International Organizations (forthcoming)
+Euroscepticism and Government Accountability in the European Union.
+The Review of International Organizations 14(2): 2017-238.

 The European Union has become a contested issue amongst voters in Europe.
 This paper analyzes how the increasingly salient attitudes toward European integration have affected how voters hold their governments accountable for their policy decisions at the EU-level.
 I argue that attitudes toward the EU have become an important source of electoral accountability complementing attitudes on the left-right dimension, but that they matter differently for pro- and anti-European voters.
 Whereas electoral accountability on the European integration dimension is mainly driven by Eurosceptic voters, pro-European voters are more likely to rely on their specific attitudes toward particular policies to assess the responsiveness of their politicians.
 The paper present the results of a conjoint survey experiment with over 2,500 citizens in Germany, which analyzes how pro- and anti-European voters’ attitudes influence their assessment of typical signals of government responsiveness.